pivotal/docs-tap/supply-chain/platform-engineering/explanation/workload-runs.hbs.md

-# WorkloadRuns explained
+# Overview of WorkloadRuns

 {{> 'partials/supply-chain/beta-banner' }}

 ![core-concepts-workloadruns.jpg](./images/core-concepts-workloadruns.jpg)

 A workloadRun CRD is defined by a [SupplyChain Resource](./supply-chains.hbs.md).
-See the [API Reference for more details](../../reference/api/workloadrun.hbs.md)
+For more information, see [WorkloadRun CRD](../../reference/api/workloadrun.hbs.md).